 However, the first computer program was generally dated 1843, when mathematician Ada Lovelace published an algorithm to calculate the order of numbers of Bernoulli, which was intended to be performed by Analytical Engine Charles Babbage.

-High-level languages allow programmers to write programs in more abstract terms, and are less tied to the underlying hardware.
+In the 1880s Herman Hollerith invented the concept of storing data âââ ⬠<â ⬠Machine code is the initial program language, written in a set of machine specific instructions, often in binary notation.
+An assembly language is immediately developed that allows the programmer to specify the instruction in text format, (eg ADD X, TOTAL), with abbreviations for each operation code and meaningful name to specify the address.
+However, since assembly language is little more than a different notation for machine language, two machines with different instruction sets also have different assembly languages.
+High-level languages ââallow programmers to write programs in more abstract terms, and are less tied to the underlying hardware.
 They make use of the power of computers to simplify programming by allowing programmers to determine calculations by entering the formulas directly (eg, Y = X * 2 5 * X 9 ).
-FORTRAN, the first high-level language widely used to have a functional implementation, came out in 1957 and many other languages soon developed - in particular, COBOL devoted to commercial data processing, and Lisp for computer research.
+FORTRAN, the first high-level language widely used to have a functional implementation, came out in 1957 and many other languages ââsoon developed - in particular, COBOL devoted to commercial data processing, and Lisp for computer research.
+Most programs are still incorporated using cards or perforated paper ribbons.
+See computer programming in the era of punch cards.
+In the late 1960s, data storage devices and computer terminals became reasonably priced so that programs could be created by typing directly onto a computer.
+A text editor is developed that allows changes and corrections to be made much easier than with hollow cards.
+Maps Computer programming

 Modern programming